khoeger/explorationOfComputerPointillism/README.md

 ## Code-based Exploration
 ### Code Types
 #### Basic Code Available
-- Make picture using dots
+- Make picture using dots, watch dots appear one by one
+- Make picture using dots, faster / "efficiently"
 - Make picture using other shapes (needs to be added to only repo)
 - Make picture with different color background (needs to be added to only repo)